 CHILKAT BALD EAGLE PHOTOGRAPHY WORKSHOP | HAINES, ALASKA

 Grab your best camera, warmest coat and join me for a photography workshop in the Chilkat Bald Eagle Preserve!
-What has been reported to be the largest gathering of bald eagles anywhere in the world, this is arguably the best place on the planet to capture outstanding photographs of the species and an incredible place for a photography tour.
+What has been reported to be the largest gathering of bald eagles anywhere in the world, the Chilkat river valley is arguably the best place on the planet to capture outstanding photographs of the species and an incredible place for a photography tour.
 Located near the gorgeous town of Haines, Alaska, the Chilkat Bald Eagle Preserve is sandwiched between snow-capped mountains which can provide some of the most awe-inspiring views in the United States.
-The action at this location is truly unique.
+To top it off, the action at this location is truly unique.
 During the month of November, the bald eagles within the Chilkat Bald Eagle Preserve become increasingly aggressive toward each other, often fighting over salmon.
 This makes for incredible photographic opportunities.
-In addition, some of the best flight and portrait photography of bald eagles has been shot within the borders of the Chilkat Bald Eagle Preserve.
-Join us for a tour and see why National Geographic and BBC have chosen Haines for many of their bald eagle documentaries.
+In addition, some of the best flight and portrait photography of bald eagles has been shot within the borders of the Chilkat Bald Eagle Preserve due to the somewhat fearless nature of the bald eagles who migrate to the location each winter.
+Join us for a tour and see why National Geographic and BBC have chosen Haines for several of their bald eagle documentaries.

 THE CHILKAT EXPERIENCE